munificent/craftinginterpreters/book/classes-and-instances.md

 4. Because fields are accessed by name at runtime, working with instance state is slow.
 It's technically a constant-time operation -- thanks, hash tables -- but the constant factors are relatively large.
-This is a major component of why dynamic languages are slower than statically-typed ones.
+This is a major component of why dynamic languages are slower than statically typed ones.

-    How do sophisticated implementations of dynamically-typed languages cope with and optimize this?
+    How do sophisticated implementations of dynamically typed languages cope with and optimize this?

 </div>